JL-Bones/Intelly_Jelly/instructions.md

 #### 📦 Other

   * **Folder Structure:** `Other/`
-  * **File Naming:** For any file not matching the categories above, place it in the "Other" folder, keeping its original filename and any subfolder structure it was in.
+  * **File Naming:** For any file not matching the categories above, place it in the "Other" folder, keeping its original filename and any subfolder structure it was in (unless it came from a media folder, per Rule \#4).

 **Example JSON Output:**